dombidav/afp2_web/doc/system_plan.md

 GitHub is a free repository where the project will be stored during development.
 With this we can share and retrivel the versions of our work, and if something is not working we can reroll the changes so we don't have to start from the beginning.

+Trello is a free web-based Kanban-style list-making application.
+We can create our task boards with several columns and move the tasks between them.
+Typically columns include task statuses: To Do, In Progress and Done.

 ## Data structure store – MySQL